earlSt1/vtt-compendium-folders/README.md

 This is in early development, but I plan on adding stuff found in the Future section below.

-v0.1.0 converts the static submenus in the Compendium directory to be folders, and allows you to collapse/open each subsection.
+v0.1.3 Introduces a full Create/Update/Delete folder system, which allows you to move compendiums between folders

-(This also should work in the compendium window)
+NOTE This latest update makes my previous module Compendium Hider redundant.
+You can now hide compendiums by removing a compendium from a folder.

 ![](./example.png)

 ## Future

-1. Move compendiums between folders
+1. ~~Move compendiums between folders~~
-2. Create/Rename/Update/Delete folders
+2. ~~Create/Rename/Update/Delete folders~~
 3. Nesting folders
 4. ???